xuhangc/ChatGPT-Academic-Prompt/README.md

 New Bing

 ## Academic Writing
+Below is a paragraph from an academic paper.
+Polish the writing to meet the academic style, improve the spelling, grammar, clarity, concision and overall readability.
+When necessary, rewrite the whole sentence.
+Furthermore, list all modification and explain the reasons to do so in markdown table.

 Please proofread and polish the passage from an academic angle and highlight the modification:

 Please polish the following paragraph into academic language and explain how did you improve it: